lsst-dm/dmtn-297/index.md

 However, there is a requirement that we provide hosting for end users to share data products that they have created.
-For [Data Preview 0.2](#dp02) we allow end-users to write directly into the Registry database.
+For [Data Preview 0.2](#dp02) we allow end-users to write directly into the Registry database, with changes immediately visible to other users.

 ### Metadata Schema ("Dimension Universe")